MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **10/16 Panel Changes**
 Scripts were updated to take into account the changes for 10/16 to JOBS/UNEA/SCHL Critical changes were made a priorty while none critical changes are being tackles as they arise. *Completed by Charles Potter (@CDPotter, DHS).
 Resolves issue #2485.*

+**Adding SQL database option in global variables** Added boolean variable in order for agencies to determine if SQL is being used to collect their data. **Completed by Ilse Ferris (@@IlseFerris, Hennepin County).
+Resolved Issue #2540

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ===
 ### Contribution statistics (8/22/16 to 9/25/16)